 The government does not prohibit contributions from the tobacco industry or any entity working to further its interests.
 While there are no publicly available records, retired senior government officials are known to have joined the tobacco industry.

-The Anticorruption Code of Ethics for Companies and Body Corporates on August 3, 2018.
-Although the Code is not specifically for the tobacco industry, it covers all the companies and corporate bodies incorporated within the Republic of the Union of Myanmar when making business deals with ministries or government organizations, and companies or organizations in the private sector.
+The Anticorruption Code of Ethics for Companies and Body Corporates is not specifically designed for the tobacco industry, but covers all companies and corporate bodies incorporated within the Republic of the Union of Myanmar when making business deals with ministries or government organizations, and companies or organizations in the private sector.
 The government does not require reports on market share, marketing expenditures, revenues or any other activity, including lobbying, philanthropy, political contributions and all other activities.
 There are no specific guidelines compliant with WHO FCTC Art.
 5.3 for departments dealing with the tobacco industry, such as the Internal Revenue Department for tax collection.

 The Myanmar Anti-Corruption Commission issued a notification (No. 14 /2018) on the need for all businesses to establish a strong code of ethics to prevent corruption.